cherylberger/Mission-to-Mars/README.md

 !https://github.com/cherylberger/Mission-to-Mars/blob/main/Mission%20to%20Mars.png

 #### Deliverable 2: Update the Web App with Mars’s Hemisphere Images and Titles
+Add the code you created in Deliverable 1 to your scraping.py file, update your Mongo database, and modify your index.html file so the webpage contains all the information you collected in this module as well as the full-resolution image and title for each hemisphere image.

 #### Deliverable 3:
-The objective of this deliverable was to update the web app to make it mobile responsive and add two additional Bootstrap 3 components to make it stand out.
+The objective of this deliverable was to update the WebApp to make it mobile responsive and add two additional Bootstrap 3 components to make it stand out.

   1) The updated code below was added to allow the web app to be mobile responsive